dart-lang/site-www/src/codelabs/iterables.md

 Use `any` and `every` to implement two methods:

 * Part 1: Implement `anyUserUnder18`.
-  * It should return `true` if at least one user is 17 years old or younger.
+  * The code should return `true` if at least one user is 17 years old or younger.
 * Part 2: Implement `everyUserOver13`.
-  * It should return `true` if all users are 14 years old or older.
+  * The code should return `true` if all users are 14 years old or older.

 <!-- [//]: https://gist.github.com/f9fe58bad32355350900d5343fdb8fd4 -->